basler/pylon-ros-camera/README.md

 ### Prerequisites

 - From [Ubuntu 24.04 Noble Numbat](https://releases.ubuntu.com/noble/)
-- From [ROS2 Jazzy Jalisco](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html).
-Your ROS2 environment must be [configured](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html), your workspace [created](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html), and colcon, used to build the packages, [installed](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html).
+- From [ROS2 Kilted Kaiju](https://docs.ros.org/en/kilted/Installation/Ubuntu-Install-Debs.html).
+Your ROS2 environment must be [configured](https://docs.ros.org/en/kilted/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html), your workspace [created](https://docs.ros.org/en/kilted/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html), and colcon, used to build the packages, [installed](https://docs.ros.org/en/kilted/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html).
-- [rosdep](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Rosdep.html). rosdep must be installed as a debian package (`sudo apt update && sudo apt install python3-rosdep && sudo rosdep init && rosdep update`).
+- [rosdep](https://docs.ros.org/en/kilted/Tutorials/Intermediate/Rosdep.html). rosdep must be installed as a debian package (`sudo apt update && sudo apt install python3-rosdep && sudo rosdep init && rosdep update`).
 - From [pylon Camera Software Suite](https://www2.baslerweb.com/en/downloads/software-downloads/) version 7.5.0 or newer.
 The latest APi libraries must be installed manually.
 Download and install the latest pylon Camera Software Suite Linux Debian Installer Package for your architecture.
 You may be experiencing some problems with the codemeter debian package installation.
 Just drop it for now and install only the pylon debian package in this case.
 - From [pylon Supplementary Package for blaze](https://www2.baslerweb.com/en/downloads/software-downloads/) version 1.6.0 or newer (compatibility with the installed pylon Camera Software Suite needs to be ensured, please refer to the documentation).
 The latest APi libraries must be installed manually.
 Download and install the latest pylon Supplementary Package for blaze Linux Debian Installer Package for your architecture.
 - [Git](https://git-scm.com/).
 Git must be installed as a debian package (`sudo apt update && sudo apt install git`).